THE CORNBREAD LAB MANUAL

 Hot Water Hoecakes

-Both the hot water hoecakes and the Johnny cakes rely on boiling water to “cook” the cornmeal before pan frying.
-The result is a creamy interior and very crisp exterior.
-Notice recipes like this often call for a self-rising cornmeal.
+Both the hot water hoecakes and the Johnny cakes rely on boiling water to “cook” the cornmeal before pan-frying.
+The result is a creamy interior and a very crisp exterior.
+Notice recipes like this often call for self-rising cornmeal.
 This is because it is the most popular product in the South and what most folks have on hand.
 The leavening is killed by the boiling water and has no effect on the hoecakes.
 The salt is already added so you don’t need to add any.

 1 cup self-rising cornmeal mix, self-rising cornmeal, or plain cornmeal